MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ## Title and logo

-To edit the site's title, enter your text in the text box under the **Site title label**.
+To edit the site's title, enter your text in the text box under the **Site title** label.

 Select the **Upload image** button under the **Site logo** label and follow the prompts to add the image of your choice.
 Use the text box under the **Alt text label** to provide alternative text for your site logo.